-The United States Cancer Statistics (USCS) is the most comprehensive federal report available on state-specific cancer rates.
-This report includes cancer incidence data obtained from registries in 49 states, 6 metropolitan areas, and the District of Columbia, covering 99% of the U.S. population.
-Mortality data from all states and the District of Columbia also were included and cover 100% of the U.S. population.
+The United States Cancer Statistics (USCS) is the most comprehensive federal report available on state-specific and regional data for cancer incidence (newly diagnosed cases) and cancer deaths.
 The report supplies essential state, population, racial, ethnic and gender information for tailored cancer prevention and control programs nationwide.

-The USCS is produced by the Centers for Disease Control and Prevention (CDC) and the NCI, in collaboration with the North American Association of Central Cancer Registries (NAACCR).
+The USCS is produced by the Centers for Disease Control and Prevention (CDC) and the NCI.
 The annual report provides a basis for individual states and researchers to describe the variability in cancer incidence and death rates across different populations and to focus on certain populations for evidence-based cancer control programs.

-The latest report, United States Cancer Statistics (USCS): 1999–2009 Cancer Incidence and Mortality Data, was released in January 2013 and is available on the CDC Web site.
+United States Cancer Statistics (USCS): Cancer Incidence and Mortality Data is available on the CDC Web site.